 Q - What would you recommend as the next steps?

 UT OnRamps Courses:

 - RHE 309K (Reading and Writing the Rhetoric of the American Identity)

 - Math 305G (Preparation for Precalculus)

 - SDS 302 (Data Analytics - Statistics)

-Below there are links and sample information for Public Texas Institutions, Private Texas Institutions and popular out of state institutions.
-If one of your top 5 schools is on this list, it may help you make your decision.
-In general, public colleges in Texas accept either version, except for UT and A&M, who prefer the "Graded Transferable Credit" in the form of the Letter Grade.
+Below there are links and sample information for public Texas institutions, private Texas institutions, and popular out-of-state institutions.
+If one of your top five schools is on this list, it may help you make your decision.
+In general, public colleges in Texas accept either version, except for the University of Texas and Texas A&M, who prefer the "Graded Transferable Credit" in the form of the letter grade.
 Private colleges in Texas tend to not accept Pass/Fail credits.
-The Public out-of-state examples below tend to highlight, similarly to Public Texas Colleges/Universities, that they will accept either transcript grade form, but the Pass/Fail option will not be factored in to the collegiate GPA.
+The public out-of-state examples below tend to highlight, similarly to public Texas colleges/universities, that they will accept either transcript grade form, but the Pass/Fail option will not be factored into the collegiate GPA.

 General Recommendation -

 Knowing that most colleges and universities, regardless of public or private, tend to prefer and utilize the Letter Grade Transcript, it may be in your best interest to keep this option and do your very best in the OnRamps courses.
 This also keeps the doors open for you in many respects as you narrow down your college options to the institution that you will attend.